Quantifying uncertainty in spikes estimated from calcium imaging data: Funding

 In this section, we investigate the claim from Proposition \ref{prop:S_set_timing} that computing the set $\mathcal{S}$ defined in \eqref{eq:S_set} requires $O(h^2)$ operations, where $h$ is the window size that appears in \eqref{eq:nu_def}.

-Figure \ref{fig:supp_time} displays the running time as a function of the window size, $h$, over 50 replicate datasets simulated according to \eqref{eq:obs-model} with $T=10,000$, $\gamma = 0.98$, and $z_t \overset{\text{i.i.d.}}{\sim} \text{Poisson}(0.01)$; the tuning parameter $\lambda$ for the $\ell_0$ problem in \eqref{eq:l0-opt} is set to $0.3$, which yields between 50 and 100 spikes.
-A quadratic fit is plotted for reference.
+Figure \ref{fig:supp_time} displays the running time, computed on a MacBook Pro with a 1.4 GHz Intel Core i5 processor, as a function of the window size, $h$, over 50 replicate datasets simulated according to \eqref{eq:obs-model} with $T=10,000$, $\gamma = 0.98$, and $z_t \overset{\text{i.i.d.}}{\sim} \text{Poisson}(0.01)$; the tuning parameter $\lambda$ for the $\ell_0$ problem in \eqref{eq:l0-opt} is set to $0.3$, which yields between 50 and 100 spikes.
+With $h=20$, the average running time is 2.1 seconds for each dataset.
+In addition, a quadratic fit is plotted for reference.
 We see that the running time is indeed approximately quadratic in the window size $h$.